Verssae/HYeyum/README.md

 ## Features

 * Add Post with serveral photos
-* Modify Photos before posting using tylo
+* Modify Photos before posting using tyle.io
 * Share Post and thumbnails to SNS